TonyZhangND/website-blocker/README.md

 ### Unblock
 To unblock, use the Terminal to navigate to the directory containing unblock.py and run
 	sudo python unblock.py

-This unblocks all blocked websites, if any.
+This unblocks all websites listed in websites.txt.

 It is thus safe to run this repeatedly, even while no websites are being blocked.